jsohlendorff/continuous_time_LTMLE/note.typ

 where $product_(s in (0, t])$ is the product integral over the interval $(0, t]$ (@gill1990survey).
 We discuss more thoroughly the implications of this representation in the next section, where we deal with right-censoring.
+// JOHAN: this theorem seems vital, the representation is as such not simple, and would benefit from more motivation/examples
+//        also, a reference to Robins iterative regression seems to be missing
 #theorem[
     Let $Qbar(K) = bb(1) {event(K) <= tau, status(K) = y}$ and
     $